koslib/django-pwned-password/README.md

 # Disclaimer
 Think twice before using this package.
 Let your clients know you're testing their passwords against a 3rd-party service.
 Client trust should be your #1 priority.
+This projects only intends to highlight the need to ensure users select secure passwords, it is still a prototype and has not been tested in any production environment.

 # Scope
 Restrict your Django project users from using a password that has been located even once in the haveibeenpwned.com database.